Inferring Pluggable Types with Machine Learning: Encodings

 The graph contains two types of edges: parent-child, and child-parent.
 Representing the internals of each block or statement by a different edge type prevents relevant properties from leaking out into proximate but otherwise unrelated nodes in the AST.
 On the other hand, we do want statements using the same variables to be proximate in the graph.
 We achieve this later using the name layer described in \cref{sec:name-augmented}.

 We then add additional, useful information that is traditionally stored in the AST nodes themselves---in particular, modifiers (e.g., \<public>, \<static>, etc.) ---to the graph's structure, which makes it available to the models during training.
-We created a single node in the graph for each modifier and connected the modifiers to the relevant nodes using a multi-hot vector encoding.
-While this may seem like an implementation detail, we mention it here because practical parsers often store this important information not in the AST itself but in fields that are lost if na\"{\i}vely converted to a graph where each node has one type.
-We can overcome this issue by representing both the node type and the modifier using multi-hot encoding.
+While this may seem like an implementation detail, we mention it here because practical parsers often store this important information not in the AST itself but in fields that remain unrepresented in the graph structure.
+We represent this information by creating a single node in the graph for each modifier and connecting the modifiers to the relevant nodes using a multi-hot vector encoding.